Retro gaming: Re-releases

-A digital distributor specialized in bringing classic games out of abandonware is GOG.com (formerly called Good Old Games) who started 2008 to search for copyright holders of classic games to re-release them legally and DRM-free.
+A digital distributor specialized in bringing older games out of abandonware is GOG.com (formerly called Good Old Games) who started in 2008 to search for copyright holders of older games to re-release them legally and DRM-free.
 Other companies have also been established to rerelease retro games, including Limited Run Games and iam8bit.

-Online platforms for classic video game re-releases include Nintendo's Virtual Console and Sony's PlayStation Network.
+Online platforms for older video game re-releases include Nintendo's Virtual Console and Sony's PlayStation Network.

-Mobile application developers have been purchasing the rights and licensing to re-release vintage arcade games on iOS and Android operating systems.
-Some publishers are creating spinoffs to their classic games, keeping the core gameplay while adding new features, levels, and styles of play.
+Mobile application developers have been purchasing the rights and licensing to re-release older arcade games on iOS and Android operating systems.
+Some publishers are creating spinoffs to their older games, keeping the core gameplay while adding new features, levels, and styles of play.

 Plug-and-play systems

 Plug-and-play systems have been released or licensed by companies such as Atari, Sega, and Nintendo.
 These systems include stand-alone game libraries and plug directly into the user's television.